arachnetech/homebridge-mqttthing/docs/Codecs.md

 The message is passed directly to MQTT-Thing.
 It does not pass through any apply function or through the Codec's `decode()` function.

-## Examples

-When writing a codec, you may find it helpful to start with the no-op implementation in [`test/empty-codec.js`](../test/empty-codec.js).

-Test examples of codec capabilities can be found in [`test/test-codec.js`](../test/test-codec.js).

 ## Properties

 This section lists the properties available for each accessory type.
 All accessories may also support `batteryLevel`, `chargingState` and `statusLowBattery`.